marinasaburova/PlayerProfiles/README.md

 **/profile set (age|discord) <value>** - set your age or Discord handle</br>

 ### Notes:
-Ensure you have PlaceholderAPI installed.
+Ensure you have PlaceholderAPI installed. </br>
-Connecting to an SQL database is currently mandatory.</br>
 Change the info in the config.yml